dmitry-shechtman/aoc2023/aoc2023/day05/README.md

 We use those to split each of the map pieces (after throwing away any LFs from the edges).
 We end up with many smaller pieces.
 Let's throw away the first one (it just contains the name of the map, nothing important!).
-Now, let's feed each of the remaining ones to the entry parser and make an array, again:
+Now, let's feed each of the remaining small pieces to the entry parser and make an array:

 ```C#
     record Map //...